Hands forming protective roof over model of house, car and family members

-Home and contents insurance policies typically come with specific terms, conditions, and exclusions that can vary between insurance providers.
-While the details may vary, there are some common factors that could potentially invalidate a home and contents insurance policy.
-Here are a few examples:
+Home and contents insurance policies typically come with specific terms, conditions, and exclusions that vary between insurance providers.

 Forgetting to pay premiums